divyasri-jegan-11/Year_wrap_2025/README.md

 - Dominant focus areas across the year
 - Wins, losses, and key moments

-This dashboard serves as a visual “Career Wrapped” for the year.
+This dashboard serves as a visual “Year Wrapped” for the year.

 ---